apache/daffodil-vscode/src/language/intellisense-development.md

 ##### Hover / Documentation

-`attributeHover.ts` forms hover messages (Markdown strings) describing attributes available on a tag, DFDL property documentation, etc. Hover resolves current element context then gathers attribute docs and returns a `vscode.Hover` object.
+`attributeHover.ts` forms hover messages (Markdown strings) describing attributes available on a tag, DFDL property documentation, etc. Hover resolves the current element context, then gathers attribute docs and returns a `vscode.Hover` object.

 Hover tooltips can be found under `attributeHoverValues()` in `attributeHoverItems.ts`.